AideenM12/MotherFolklore-MS3/README.md

 ### Typography
 * The 'Metal Mania' font was chosen for header text because of its striking style and historical feel as well as it's clarity.
-Other fonts that were found were perhaps more fitting in terms of how frequently they were used in the past but in order to stick with the principals of good UX the aforementioned font was chosen based on its readability.
+Other fonts that were found were perhaps more fitting in terms of how frequently they were used in the past but in order to stick with the principles of good UX the aforementioned font was chosen based on its readability.

 <img src="assets/documentation/doc-images/metalmania.png" width="350" height="150" alt="Metal-Mania">